Cromer Lifeboat Station: History

 A new 38-foot Liverpool-class P&S lifeboat was placed on station in 1902.
 The cost of the new lifeboat and equipment was defrayed from the bequest of Miss Emily Heartwell of Holloway, London.
 At a ceremony on 9 September 1902, the new boathouse was inaugurated, and after a short service of dedication by Rev. J. F. Sheldon, the lifeboat was named Louisa Heartwell (ON 495).

 At least three-feet longer than any previous Cromer lifeboat, a new boathouse was required, and was constructed at the end of the esplanade, at the foot of Brunswick Terrace, at a cost of £525.

-When the new 46-foot 6in motor-powered lifeboat H F Bailey (ON 670) arrived on station in 1923, the 1902 boathouse would not be large enough.
+When the new 46-foot 6in motor-powered lifeboat H. F. Bailey (ON 670) arrived on station in 1923, the 1902 boathouse would now not be large enough.
 Another new boathouse was again required.
 This time, a much larger boathouse, with a roller slipway, was constructed at the end of Cromer Pier, at a cost of £32,000.
 The pulling and sailing lifeboat Louisa Heartwell (ON 495) was retained as a No. 2 lifeboat.